 Research focus areas

-Supporting our nation’s goals towards a net-zero economy we seek to decarbonize the water, energy, and chemical sectors by developing new GHG mitigation and reactive CO2 capture, utilization, and valorization technologies.
+Supporting goals towards a net-zero economy we seek to electrify the water, energy, and chemical sectors by developing novel pollution mitigation and carbon storage, utilization, and valorization technologies.

-Specifically, we focus on carbon-negative, energy positive wastewater treatment and sustainable resource recovery via the integration of new thermal, electrochemical, microbial, and bioelectrochemical processes with mature technologies.
+Specifically, we seek to achieve sustainable resource recovery via the integration of new thermal, electrochemical, and bioelectrochemical processes with mature technologies.

 Hybrid electrochemical-biological technologies